Cost-Driven Representation Learning for Linear Quadratic Gaussian Control: Part I: Methodology: Cost-driven state representation learning

 and $c'_T(x') = \|x'\|_{(\sQ_T)'}^2$, where for all $t \ge 0$,

-It is easy to verify that under the normalized parameterization the system satisfies Assumptions~\ref{asp:stability},~\ref{asp:ctrl},~\ref{asp:cost-obs}, and~\ref{asp:bounded}, up to a change of some constants in the bounds.
-Without loss of generality, we assume system~\eqref{eqn:po-ltv} is in the normalized parameterization; otherwise the recovered state representation function and latent system are with respect to the normalized parameterization.
+One can verify that under the normalized parameterization, the system satisfies Assumptions~\ref{asp:stability},~\ref{asp:ctrl},~\ref{asp:cost-obs}, and~\ref{asp:bounded}, up to a change of some constants in the bounds.
+Without loss of generality, we assume system~\eqref{eqn:po-ltv} is in the normalized parameterization.